temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 If you are editing the files in IntelliJ, a "refresh" icon will appear on the screen.
 Click it to load the changes.
 Gradle will rebuild with the dependencies.
 Otherwise you can run `./gradlew build` from the root of the project again.

-All of the files for our application will be created in src/mainhttps://docs.temporal.io/java/helloworldapp/.
-However, if you have selected Gradle through IntelliJ instead of scaffolding it from the terminal, you may have to create the directory helloworldapp by yourself.
-If you have scaffolded Gradle through the terminal, Gradle will have generated a default App.java class in that location.
+All of the files for our application will be created in `src/main/java/helloworldapp/`.
+However, if you have selected Gradle through IntelliJ instead of scaffolding it from the terminal, you may have to create the directory `helloworldapp` by yourself.
+If you have scaffolded Gradle through the terminal, Gradle will have generated a default `App.java` class in that location.
 Remove it before proceeding.

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/apps.png) "Hello World!" app

 Now we are ready to build our Temporal Workflow application.
-Our app will consist of four pieces:

-1. An Activity: An Activity is just a function that contains your business logic.
-Ours will simply format some text and return it.
-2. A Workflow: Workflows are functions that organize Activity method calls.
-Our Workflow will orchestrate the call of a single Activity function.
-3. A Worker: Workers host the Activity and Workflow code and execute the code piece by piece.
-4. An initiator: To start a Workflow, we must send a signal to the Temporal server to tell it to track the state of the Workflow.
-We'll write a separate function to do this.

 ### Activity